 Gloria manages PSC budgeting and finance.
 She has a MBA in Finance from Golden Gate University and, prior to joining the PSC, worked in accounting.
 Before that, she worked at a Opportunity Junction, a nonprofit job training/career prep organization, where she managed bookkeeping and operations.
 Public service is a big part of her life.
 She volunteers with the American Cancer Society, Meals On Wheels, a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.

-Rosa Enriquez (she/her) is an Interim Program Manager for the Alternative Breaks and Residential Service Initiative programs.
+Rosa Enriquez (she/her) is a Program Manager for the Alternative Breaks, Lingnan W.T.
+Chan Fellowship, and Residential Service Initiative programs.
+Rosa first joined the PSC as a first-generation undergrad transfer student in 2018.
+She co-founded the Puerto Rico Alternative Breaks trip and served as the Graduate Student Facilitator for two years.
+She became a program manager in August 2022.
+Outside of the PSC, Rosa is a disability activist dedicated to interrupting ableism on UC campuses and uplifting the voices of underserved student communities.
+Rosa holds a B.A. in Social Welfare and a Master of Social Welfare from UC Berkeley, focusing on disability, immigration, and community-based learning.
 Her work centers on critical service learning, cultural humility, advocacy, access, and holistic wellness.
-Rosa first joined the PSC as a first-generation undergrad transfer student in 2018.
-She co-founded the Puerto Rico Alternative Breaks trip and served as the Graduate Student Facilitator before taking on the role of program manager Fall of 2022.
-Outside of the PSC, Rosa is a disability activist dedicated to interrupting ableism on UC campuses.
-Rosa holds a B.A. in Social Welfare and a Master of Social Welfare from UC Berkeley with a focus in disability, immigration, and community-based learning.

 The Public Service Center’s Student Advisory Committee provides formal student input on the Center’s vision, programs, and goals.
 Student Advisory Committee members work with professional staff to design key aspects of the Center’s programming, such as our fall orientations, trainings, community-building events, and to represent the Center throughout campus.